 Below: Flowers mature to a cluster of 3 to 5 oblong, sticky, nuts with a yellow-green husk which contains an irregularly shaped 2-celled nut that has edible, oily meat.
 The husks do not open by themselves.

 Notes: Butternut or White Walnut is not indigenous to the Garden.
-Eloise Butler first planted it in May 1909 with plants obtained from the Park Board Nursery; again in 1910 from the same source and in 1911 from Strand's Nursery in Taylor's Falls, MN.
+Eloise Butler first planted it in May 1909 with plants obtained from the Park Board Nursery; again in 1910 from the same source and in 1911 from Strand's Nursery in Taylor's Falls, MN, others in 1915.
+Martha Crone planted it in 1949 and Ken Avery in 1977.
 In North America the plant ranges from the central plains eastward, excepting only the Canadian maritime provinces and the U.S. states of Louisiana and Florida.
 Within Minnesota its range is restricted to the eastern half of the state, east of a line from Cass county on the north to Brown and Blue Earth on the south.
 It was native to most metro counties but is now so rare in the wild that it is listed on the MN DNR "Endangered List".

 Butternut is subject to a fungal pathogen, the Butternut canker (Sirococcus clavigignemti-julandacearum), which was introduced to North America and first noticed in our area in 1967.
 It eventually kills most trees but does not infect the Black Walnut.